Finding a Great Pediatric Orthodontist in Miami Means Great Smiles for Life

-For most kids, they will not actually get braces at this initial appointment at age seven.
+Most kids, will not actually get braces at this initial appointment at age seven.
 What this does allow for is an orthodontist to assess your child’s teeth and jaws, their baby teeth placement, and the position of their permanent teeth.
-This helps him or her learn whether your child will have any orthodontic problems and they can develop a treatment plan accordingly.
+This helps him or she learn whether your child will have any orthodontic problems and they can develop a treatment plan accordingly.

 So why age seven?
 This is when your child’s first molars tend to come in.
 At this time your pediatric dentist will be able to get a better idea of how your child’s bite will develop based on the placement of all of the milk teeth.

 A pediatric dentist went to dental school along with general dentists, but then spent an additional 2 years learning about the particular needs of children.
 This is more than just how their teeth are aligned, it’s also about how to make kids feel comfortable about the whole process.

 A pediatric dental office like Ivanov Orthodontic Experts is often set up differently than an adult’s clinic would be.
 They think of ways of setting up the waiting area to help kids keep their minds off of any anxieties they might feel about treatment and the staff is trained to think about orthodontic care and pediatric dental care in such a way that it makes sense to the kids.

 All of those big chairs and bright lights can be intimidating to a child.
 But when they have a friend who can help them learn about the processes and what will happen that day, being at the dentist or orthodontist doesn’t seem so scary anymore.

 It may turn out that your child will need to wear braces.
 So what is entailed in this process?

 There are several types of braces available.
 These include: